canonical/cloud-init/doc/rtd/reference/datasources/azure.rst

 Azure
 *****

-This datasource finds metadata and user data from the Azure cloud platform.
+This datasource finds meta-data and user-data from the Azure cloud platform.

 The Azure cloud platform provides initial data to an instance via an attached CD formatted in UDF.
 This CD contains a :file:`ovf-env.xml` file that